drowe67/freedv-gui/USER_MANUAL.md

 You must have a modern CPU with AVX support to run FreeDV 2020.
 If you do not have AVX the FreeDV 2020 mode button will be greyed out.
-A Microsoft utlity called [coreinfo](https://docs.microsoft.com/en-us/sysinternals/downloads/coreinfo) can be used to determine if your CPU supports AVX.
-Look for the * next to AVX:
+A Microsoft utlity called [coreinfo](https://docs.microsoft.com/en-us/sysinternals/downloads/coreinfo) can be also used to determine if your CPU supports AVX.
+A * means you have AVX, a - means no AVX:
 ```
 AES             -       Supports AES extensions
 AVX             *       Supports AVX intruction extensions